swelshh/wakhinter/README.md

 wakhinter
 =========

-Wakanda server side script to jshint all the js files in a project.
+Wakanda server side CommomJS module to jshint all the js files in a project.

 Installation
 =========